miidlaj/portfolio/content/projects/OlxClone.md

 showInProjects: true
 ---

-Developed an OLX clone application using ReactJs and Firebase allowing users to list their products to sell.
+Developed a OLX clone application using ReactJs and Firebase allowing users to list their products to sell.